theharrisonmoore/earwig/README.md

 SECRET = "[SOMETHING SECRET]"
 ```

+For full details on environment variables please speak to one of the admin of this codebase

 #### 5. Build the Database
 Use this script that runs the dummy data build to set up your survey questions and put in some inital dummy data
 ```